 My Savings is mandatory for all borrowers of Shakti, in order to educate them on the importance of responsibly saving income and ensuring security for the future.
 My Savings entitles members to save a fixed amount per week with no facilities for withdrawal.

 Family Savings is a flexible, voluntary savings plan with weekly deposits.
 They can choose a fixed amount, adjust their loan installment and withdraw their family savings whenever they choose.

 Member DPS is a voluntary savings scheme for Micro Loan members who can save fixed amounts on a monthly basis and withdraw the savings after maturity.
 For ME loans, this saving scheme is mandatory.
 Both schemes allow withdrawal with interest if the member decides to leave the organization.

-Double savings is a voluntary savings scheme that gives them the opportunity to double money in 7 years.
+Double savings is a voluntary savings scheme that gives them the opportunity to double their money in 7 years.

 Mashik Munafa Shonchoy (Monthly Benefit Savings Scheme) is a voluntary savings scheme that gives everyone the opportunity to get profits of monthly 900/- taka per 1 Lac savings.

 Shakti Foundation also grants loan waivers upon the death of a member for her outstanding loan amount, and the registered nominee receives her deposited savings.